 The Institute of Hygiene and Epidemiology, conducted one of the first studies into the influence of the environment on public health in our country.

 Birth of CODA-CERVA, the Veterinary and Agrochemical Research Centre

 In 1997, a merger took place between the National Institute for Veterinary Research (INRV) and the Institute of Chemical Research (IRC), which gave birth to the Veterinary and Agrochemical Research Centre (CODA-CERVA).
 CODA-CERVA has nearly 200 employees and is broken down into four operational directorates: “Viral Diseases”, “Bacterial Diseases”, “Interactions and Monitoring”, and “Chemical Safety in the Food Chain”.

 Creation of the Scientific Institute of Public Health (WIV-ISP)

 Due to the complementarity of their respective activities, the Institute of Hygiene and Epidemiology (IHE) and Pasteur Institute of Brabant (PIB-IPB) merged.
 This marked the birth of the Scientific Institute of Public Health (WIV-ISP) as we know it until 2018, the year of its merger with the CODA-CERVA.
 Today, they form the new Belgian health institute Sciensano.

 Creation of Sciensano

 Creation of Sciensano, the result of the merger between the Scientific Institute of Public Health (WIV-ISP) and the Veterinary and Agrochemical Research Centre (CODA-CERVA), both experts in the field of health for more than 100 years.
-Sciensano today has close to 700 employees who are committed every day to living up to their motto: healthy all life long.
+Sciensano can count on more than 950 staff members who are committed to health every day.